samtron1412/docs/other/common-term.md

 # Information
 When data is processed, organized, structured or presented in a given context so as to make it useful, it is called information.

+# Knowledge
+Knowledge is a combination of information, experience and insight.
+Knowledge is also used to mean the confident understanding of a subject, potentially with the ability to use it for a specific purpose.